Published: November 02, 2005

 - Refinancing scams: Homeowners are solicited by brokers to refinance their existing mortgages, replacing them with loans that the homeowners cannot afford.
 The broker makes money off commissions, upfront fees and closing costs, and may convince homeowners to borrow more money than they need and to roll the closing costs into the loan, resulting in defaults when the homeowners cannot meet the monthly payments.

-- Deed forgeries: Scam artists forge the homeowner’s signature on a transfer deed so that they can transfer ownership of a property.
+- Deed forgeries: Scam artists forge the homeowner’s signature on a blank deed in order to transfer ownership of a property.
 Much of the information that swindlers need to fill out the form is available through public records.
 Using the phony grant deed, crooks can go to a bank and borrow against the equity in the home before the real owners even realize they were defrauded.

 Why are seniors so often the target of home equity loan swindlers?